 E-skilling, up-skilling and reskilling activities in order for individuals to be up to date in the changing environment.

-f)
+f) Provision of support to information professionals in order to help implementing training activities at community levels;

 Czech Republic, Government:

+Provision of support to information professionals in order to help implementing training activities at community levels;

 Internet Democracy Project, CDT, IFLA and Access, Civil Society:

-Provision of support to information professionals in order to help implementing training activities at community levels
+Provision of support to information professionals in order to help implement training activities at community levels

-Organization of vents and initiatives for facilitation of public-private partnership in capacity building activities.
+Organization of events and initiatives for facilitation of public-private partnership at the local, regional and international levels in capacity building activities through all the sectors.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Deleted

+Improving partnerships with existing organisations that operate in capacity building activities.]

-Czech Republic, Government:
+Czech Republic, Government: Improving partnerships with existing organisations that operate in capacity building activities.]

-Internet Democracy Project, CDT, IFLA and access, Civil Society: Improving partnerships with existing organisations that operate in capacity building activities.]
+Internet Democracy Project, CDT, IFLA and access, Civil Society: Improving partnerships among all stakeholders that operate in capacity building activities.

 Japan, Governement: Deleted 3